lovemonkey257/dabble/README.md

 - Need to decide on audio output e.g. DAC or ??.
 Currently using HDMI
 - Proper build perhaps into containers

+## Possibly menu system
+Two encoders (left, right) both with built in buttons.
+We have four entry techniques: twist to search, button to select.

+### Left Encoder
+Default - Volume
+On click:
+- List of Visualisations:
+    - Graphic Equaliser
+    - Waveform
+    - Levels On/Off
+    - Visualiser On/Off

+- Select and click (if off will enable it)
+- If nothing selected revert to play screen

+### Right Encoder
+Default - Station select.
+No button needed to select?
+On click:
+- Menu options displayed:
+    - Themes?
+    - Country/Language??
+Selects ensemble channels
+    - Possibly more
+- If nothing selected for more than 5 secs revert to play screen

 ## Ideas
 - Want to stream to airplay/chromecast??
 - Turn this into a mini streamer e.g. run shareport-sync et al?